 TL;DR

-- Salt water systems generate sanitizer automatically
+- Salt water systems generate sanitizer automatically through electrolysis

-- Water feels softer and less harsh than traditional chlorine
+- Water feels softer and less harsh than traditional chlorine systems

 - Requires less frequent manual chemical adjustments